Best tools for AI-ready documentation

 Limitations and watch-outs:

-ReadMe (Best for API and developer documentation)
+ReadMe (Best for API-first documentation)

 What ReadMe is: